 You might be able to resolve tennis elbow simply by resting your arm and modifying your activities so you no longer make the movements that triggered the tendonitis.

 You can also take over-the-counter anti-inflammatory medications, but don't use them to hide the pain while you carry on with the activity that caused your tennis elbow, or you could make it worse.

 For more serious or persistent tennis elbow, the team at Nevada Orthopedic & Spine Center starts with physical therapy.
 They stretch and strengthen your muscles and might fit you with a strap or brace that reduces stress on the inflamed tendon.

 Your provider can also look at how you use your arm and identify problems with your technique that may be causing your tennis elbow.
-If your condition doesn't show some improvement, you might benefit from platelet-rich plasma (PRP) injections to boost tissue repair or steroid injections to tackle the inflammation.

 For most patients, the Nevada Orthopedic & Spine Center team finds that nonsurgical treatments successfully resolve tennis elbow.
 If these methods aren't working for you, the team offers ultrasonic tenotomy (the TENEX procedure).

 To perform TENEX, your provider inserts a specialized needle into your damaged tendon with the aid of ultrasound imaging.
 When the needle is in position, they deliver ultrasonic energy into your tendon, causing the needle to vibrate.